Darren Stevens

-Darren Ian Stevens (born 30 April 1976) is an English cricketer.
-An all-rounder, he bats right-handed and bowls right-arm medium-pace.
-In first-class cricket, he has scored over 16,000 runs and since the age of 35 has taken over 500 wickets and more than 30 five-wicket hauls.
+Darren Ian Stevens (born 30 April 1976) is an English former professional cricketer who played for Leicestershire and Kent County Cricket Clubs between 1997 and 2022.
+An all-rounder, he played as right-handed batsman and bowled right-arm medium-pace deliveries.
+He scored over 16,000 first-class runs and after the age of 35 took more than 500 wickets and more than 30 five-wicket hauls.
 Stevens was named as one of the Wisden Cricketers of the Year in the 2021 edition of the almanack.

-Since his debut in first-class cricket he has played county cricket for Leicestershire and Kent County Cricket Clubs, as well as featuring for the England Lions and winning the Bangladesh Premier League with both Dhaka Gladiators and Comilla Victorians.
+Stevens retired at the end of the 2022 season at the age of 46.
+As well as Leicestershire, with whom he started his professional career, and Kent, where he played for 18 seasons, Stevens featured for the England Lions side, played in Zimbabwe for Mid West Rhinos and in New Zealand for Otago and won the Bangladesh Premier League with both Dhaka Gladiators and Comilla Victorians.